jay43812/Test/readme1.md

    RHEL: ec2-user or root

 ## Accessing EC2 Instance Using EC2 Instance Connect
+Steps to access an EC2 instance using EC2 Instance Connect.

 AWS EC2 Instance Connect allows you to connect to your instance using a browser-based SSH client or the AWS CLI.